serokell/blog-posts/typescript-for-haskellers/article.md

 ## Going deeper

-Build in concepts are good.
+Build-in concepts are good.
-But as you already saw TypeScript type system is not really weak.
+But as you can see, TypeScript type system is not really a weak one.
 Adding our knowledge from Haskell and type theory we can think about how to get more from this system and what we can build using it.
 This part will show very brief descriptions of different approaches.
-But links on references and other articles must help you to deeply understand them.
+But links, mentioned below, on references and other articles must help you to deeply understand them.

 ### HKT

 You may see that TypeScript type system is not so bad as one may think.
 But it has one important limitation -- absence of kinds.
-Higher-Kinded Types allow us to write types which have their own type constructors.
+Higher-Kinded Types allow us to write types which have their own type constructors as parameters.
 So, using generics instead of abstracting only over types we are able to abstract over types which already abstract over types.

+Unfortunately we can't write such code and TypeScript type system doesn't allow it.
 ```typescript
 interface Collection<F> {
   create: <A>() => F<A>; // Type 'F' is not generic.